Ray Freeman: Back to Oxford

 In 1973 Freeman returned to Oxford as a university lecturer and a Fellow of Magdalen College beginning his own research group focused on high-resolution NMR methodology.
 He received a Doctor of Science degree in 1975 and was elected Fellow of the Royal Society in 1979.

 With his research students at Oxford, several publications on new NMR techniques were released including work on two-dimensional NMR.
 Freeman acknowledged that part of the work was triggered by the seminal suggestion of Jean Jeener at a meeting in Brussels.

 A Handbook of Magnetic Resonance

 On a short sabbatical at California Institute of Technology (Caltech) in Pasadena, Freeman published "A Handbook of Magnetic Resonance" (translated into Japanese and Russian).

 Cambridge

 In 1987 Freeman moved to the University of Cambridge to take up the Plummer chair of magnetic resonance and was elected a Fellow of Jesus College.
 He continued his research on NMR methodology there and wrote a second book, "Spin Choreography".

 Freeman took statutory retirement in 1999, but continued his research with a long-time colleague Eriks Kupce, and wrote his third book, "NMR in Chemistry and Medicine", published in 2003 and later translated into Russian.

+Personal life and death

+In 1958 Freeman married Anne-Marie Périnet-Marquet (originally from Haute-Savoie, France) and they had five children.
+He died from bladder cancer at a hospice in Cambridge, on 1 May 2022, aged 90.